 Furthermore, the real estate in the The Estate Section neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
 In fact, 82.3% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 97.0% of American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The The Estate Section neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the The Estate Section neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 67.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the The Estate Section neighborhood has more Russian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.1% of this neighborhood's residents have Russian ancestry and 3.2% have Eastern European ancestry.